Jonathan Isaac: Orlando Magic (2017–present)

 On June 22, 2017, Isaac was selected with the sixth overall pick in the 2017 NBA draft by the Orlando Magic.
 On December 28, he was ruled out with a right ankle sprain.
 On February 23, 2018, he was assigned to the Lakeland Magic of the NBA G League for rehabilitation purposes.

-In his second year in the league, Isaac became a starter for the Magic in 64 games, posting career high averages in points, rebounds, assists, and blocks per game.
+In his second year in the league, Isaac became a starter for the Magic in 64 games, posting career-high averages in points, rebounds, assists, and blocks per game.
 On January 31, 2019, he recorded a career-high 13 rebounds in a 107–100 win over the Indiana Pacers.
 On February 10, he matched his career-high of 5 blocks, to go along with 17 points and 2 steals in a 124–108 win over the Atlanta Hawks.
 On February 12, he scored a career-high 20 points in a 118–88 win over the New Orleans Pelicans.

 Isaac improved on his previous career-high in scoring by posting 24 points in a 95–104 loss to the Toronto Raptors on October 28, 2019.
 On January 1, 2020, he suffered a posterior lateral corner injury and a medial bone contusion in his left knee during a 122–101 win over the Washington Wizards and was expected to be sidelined for about eight to ten weeks.
 On August 2, Isaac suffered a torn left anterior cruciate ligament (ACL) during a 132–116 win over the Sacramento Kings hosted in the 2020 NBA Bubble.
 Isaac later underwent successful surgery on August 7 to repair his torn left ACL and meniscus, and was expected to miss the remainder of 2019–20 NBA season.
-On August 31, Magic team president Jeff Weltman confirmed Isaac would also miss the entire 2020–21 season with the injury.
+On August 31, Magic team president Jeff Weltman confirmed Isaac would also miss the entire 2020–21 NBA season with the injury.

 On March 15, 2022, Weltman announced that Isaac would miss the remainder of the 2021–22 NBA season due to the injury.
 He had not yet played during the season.
 On March 22, Isaac suffered a minor injury to his right hamstring during his rehab and underwent a surgical procedure.

 On January 10, 2023, Isaac was assigned to the Magic's G League affiliate for just one game.
 On January 23, he returned to the court after over two and a half years, recording 10 points, 3 rebounds, and 2 steals in 9 minutes in a 113–98 win over the Boston Celtics.
-On February 28, during a practice in Milwaukee, Isaac felt discomfort, and an MRI a day later revealed a torn left adductor muscle.
+On February 28, during practice in Milwaukee, Isaac felt discomfort, and an MRI a day later revealed a torn left adductor muscle.
 On March 3, he underwent season-ending surgery to address the injury.